 - Prime – priming has the benefit of sealing in any stains and bleed-through.
 Primer is also necessary if you are starting with raw/unfinished wood (chalk paint will soak in otherwise and it won’t look good).

-Cleaning and lightly sanding your furniture isn’t really so much for the paint to stick (because chalk paint will likely adhere regardless), but for the “canvas” (your furniture) to be as well-prepared as possible.
+Cleaning and lightly sanding your furniture helps it to be as well-prepared for paint as possible.
 As you sand, you might even notice repairs that should be made before you commence painting.
 Good to know before the project is well underway!

 I also prefer to start with a coat of primer before I start painting.
 You certainly don’t have to, but it can help avoid bleed-through and other nuisances.
 And again, as mentioned above, if you are starting with raw/unfinished wood you will want to prime so the paint doesn’t just soak into the piece.

 Don’t spend your nest egg on paint brushes

 You don’t necessarily need special brushes or fancy tools.
 I love using my favorite brush for painting furniture.
 It only costs about $5 or $6 (find it here).
 No need to break the bank over a fancy new brush.
 Now, if you plan to wax your piece, you will most likely want a special brush designed for waxing…but please keep reading for my tip about that.